Rakeela/dragora-notes/2021-3-20-Fifty-Fifth.md

 When sex positivity is honest, it expands and strengthens in society.
 Love grows where pleasure and honesty are shared together.

 ---
+This is different.
+Kistaro has asked me to stop fasting because I seem too exhausted today.
+Specifically, calling off tomorrow's fast was requested.

+I'm not too hard to convince.
+The hardest part for me is being like, "Why tomorrow?"
+I didn't actually ask that, because I don't urgently need more energy today for anything.
+I'll have plenty of work to do tomorrow, but I can just keep being exhausted now.

+---
 [[day-post-archive]]